hbctraining/DGE_workshop_salmon_online/lessons/04a_design_formulas.md

 `design = ~ sex + age + treatment`

-The tilde (`~`) should always precede your factors and tells DESeq2 to model the counts using the following formula. **The order of the variables does not matter, the model '~ age + treatment + sex' will give the same results.** Note the **factors included in the design formula need to match the column names in the metadata**.
+The tilde (`~`) should always precede your factors and tells DESeq2 to model the counts using the following formula.
+Note the **factors included in the design formula need to match the column names in the metadata**.

+> #### Does the order of variables matter?
+> In short, the order of variables in your design formula will not change the final results (i.e. the coefficients returned are the always the same).
+Typically, it has been best practice to list the variable that is your main effect in the last position of your design formula.
+In this way, the default result that is returned to you when using the `results()` function will be for your main effect.

 ***

 **Exercises**

 1. Suppose you wanted to study the expression differences between the two age groups in the metadata shown above, and major sources of variation were `sex` and `treatment`, how would the design formula be written?